pvasek/kudu-wiki/Configurable-settings.md

     WEBSITE_PRIVATE_EXTENSIONS=0

+### Load certificates in the Web App

+First, the certs must be uploaded to the App Service Plan.
+Than App settings need to be set:

+    WEBSITE_LOAD_CERTIFICATES=*

+or the specific thumbprints for just one

+    WEBSITE_LOAD_CERTIFICATES=ABCABCABCABCABCABCABCABCABCABCABCABCABCABC,DEFDEFDEFDEFDEFDEFDEFDEFDEFDEFDEFDEFDEFDEF

 ### Set the time zone

 By default, the time zone is always UTC, but you can change it.
 You can get the list of valid values from [this article](https://technet.microsoft.com/en-us/library/cc749073(v=ws.10).aspx).
 If the string is not recognized, it falls back to UTC.
 The best way to test that it works is to type `time` from Kudu console.